opensearch-project/documentation-website/_data-prepper/pipelines/configuration/sources/dynamo-db.md

 The following tables describe the configuration options for the `dynamodb` source.

-The following settings are shared between the `dynamodb` source and your data stores.
+The following settings are shared between the `dynamodb` source.

 Option | Required | Type | Description
 :--- | :--- | :--- | :---